Nuits Sonores

-Nuits Sonores is an electronic music festival based in Lyon, France.
+Nuits Sonores (/fr/) is an electronic music festival in Lyon, France.
 It usually occurs for five days in May.
-It has been held since 2003 and is organized by the Arty Fartyorganization.
+It has been held since 2003 and is organized by the Arty Farty organization.

 The festival is set within the city of Lyon itself, in public spaces, old industrial wastelands, small venues and sometimes in historical buildings.

-Throughout the years, major electronic music artists came to Lyon to perform at the festival: Ben Klock, Ellen Allien, Pedro Winter, Kraftwerk, Goldie, The Blessed Madonna, Nina Kraviz, Four Tet, Floating Points, Laurent Garnier, Blawan, Jamie XX, Carl Craig, Chez Damier, The Chemical Brothers, Mala (Digital Mystikz), Kerri Chandler, Skrillex, Autechre, Fatboy Slim and more.
+Throughout the years, major electronic music artists came to Lyon to perform at the festival: Ben Klock, Ellen Allien, Pedro Winter, Kraftwerk, Goldie, The Blessed Madonna, Nina Kraviz, Four Tet, Floating Points, Laurent Garnier, Blawan, Jamie XX, Carl Craig, The Chemical Brothers, Mala (Digital Mystikz), Kerri Chandler, Skrillex, Autechre, as well as Fatboy Slim.

-Massive Attack, Robert Hood, Jeff Mills and Cassius (among others) are set to play for the 2025 festival.
+Massive Attack, Robert Hood, Jeff Mills and Cassius (among others) were announced to play for the 2025 festival.